dataPulverizer/allocBenchd/README.md

 ## Prerequisites

-You'll need an installation of D and R, also you need the `data.table` R package installable with:
+You'll need an installation of D and R, also you need the `data.table` R package installable on the R interpreter with:

 ```
 install.packages("data.table")
 ```
-On the R interpreter.

 Compile and run with
 ```